Home » 2 Tips to Avoid Email Misunderstandings

 Beyond Good and Evil

 When unsure of intent, be pleasant and take the high road.
-Ask what someone meant before assuming, even if that means picking up the phone and asking before assuming.
+Ask what someone means before assuming, even if that means picking up the phone and asking before assuming.

-When encountering a misunderstanding, it is imperative to include a greeting and cordial closing.
+When encountering a misunderstanding, including a greeting and cordial closing is imperative.
 The lack thereof only exasperates the situation because you will “sound” terse or upset.

 Do.
 Not.
 Format.

-Overusing formatting (bolding and red font color) causes an otherwise minor misunderstanding to grow into a full-fledged argument.
+Overusing formatting (bolding and red font color) can grow a minor misunderstanding into a full-fledged argument.
 Do not use bold or red fonts if you are unsure of the other side’s intent.
 Doing so will only cause unnecessary emphasis and exasperate an already dicey situation.

-Take the time to make sure your intent and tone are clear without resorting to formatting.
+Take the time to ensure your intent and tone are clear without resorting to formatting.
 Then, read your email out loud before hitting send.
-You may be surprised at how your email can be perceived.
+You may be surprised at how your email is perceived.

 If you know the other side probably meant to be abrasive or argumentative — “kill” them with kindness.
 That will help to diffuse the situation.
-But unfortunately, there are times when you may have to compensate for others’ lack of effort to communicate with clarity by taking the lead.
+Unfortunately, there are times when you may have to compensate for others’ lack of effort to communicate with clarity by taking the lead.

-Getting into the habit of integrating proper email etiquette into your day-to-day communications helps you easily avoid and dilute unnecessary misunderstandings.
-And set a good example in the process!
+Integrating proper email etiquette into your daily communications helps you avoid and dilute unnecessary misunderstandings—and sets an excellent example in the process!

 For more on avoiding misunderstandings: